Mat Gardner

-Mat Gardner (born 24 August 1985) is a professional rugby league footballer.
+Matt Gardner (born 24 August 1985) is a professional rugby league footballer.

-Rugby League Career
+Playing career

 Huddersfield Giants

-Gardner joined from Castleford Tigers (Heritage № 818) and made his Super League début in a match against Wakefield Trinity on 4 March 2006 for Huddersfield.
+Gardner joined from Castleford Tigers and made his Super League début in a match against Wakefield Trinity on 4 March 2006 for Huddersfield.
 He enjoyed a solid début season with the Huddersfield in 2006, which included a memorable hat-trick against the Catalans Dragons, and also played several games, which saw him line-up against his brother Ade Gardner.

 He played in Huddersfield's first seven games and scored 2 tries, although a long run in the reserves followed before he was recalled for the game against Harlequins RL.

 Salford Red Devils

-With Huddersfield signing David Hodgson from Salford and Rod Jensen being established on the other wing Mat Gardner left Huddersfield and signed for Salford for the 2008 season.
+With Huddersfield signing David Hodgson from Salford and Rod Jensen being established on the other wing, Mat Gardner left Huddersfield and signed for Salford for the 2008 season.

 Harlequins RL

 Gardner moved to Harlequins RL for the 2009 Super League season.
 He then moved to Widnes, boarding and playing darts but never marking at The Sporties in St. Helens.